 Novalac Symbiotic baby formula

 The best baby formula South Africa for reducing symptoms of conditions that influence crying, feeding, and distress, is Novalac.
 This product has been clinically tested and can help with easing your baby’s discomfort, leaving him more relaxed and content.
+It is a good choice for colic babies.

 - Novalac Symbiotic is considered among the best baby formula for baby South Africa due to its complete nutritional requirements that babies need as part of a diversified diet.
 This infant formula is an ideal everyday milk that is supplemented with various components that are naturally found in human milk and that has a positive impact on health and development in babies.